 Surveys the political and socioeconomic history of France and its overseas empire from Waterloo to the present.
 Significant focus on developments in Africa and Indochina.
 No prerequisite, but HI 350 is recommended.
-Offered in spring semester of even-numbered years.
 Region: Europe.

 HI 368.
 A BROKEN WORLD: EUROPE, 1919-1945